ks961/strict-env/README.md

 Note:
 > **Please remember to include the 'strict-env.d.ts' file name in your '.ignore' files, such as '.gitignore'.**

+> **When using the TypeScript environment version, it will update your package.json by adding a "strict-env" key to monitor modifications to your 'env' file, and it will automatically update the key-value pairs to support auto-completion.**

 **Automatic Environment Variable Loading:**